SilasCundiff/notely2/Notes.md

     Load the initial workspace and list of workspaces -> once the first workspace is properly loaded, begin fetching the other workspaces in the background

+## TODO

+    need to add a context for window interactible/hidden/maximixed/etc